andypotatohy/roast/README.md

 ![Three spaces involved in ROAST](./3spaces.jpg)

-Starting from Version 3.5, ROAST is able to build models for heads with lesions, thanks to the `multiaxial` option developed by [Lukas Hirsch](https://github.com/lkshrsch), and integrated into ROAST by [Andrew Birnbaum](https://github.com/birnybaum).
-This model requires a Python Enviornment which should automatically be installed.
+Starting from Version 3.5, ROAST is able to build models for heads with lesions, thanks to the `multipriors` option (in v3.5) and the `multiaxial` option (in v4.0) developed by [Lukas Hirsch](https://github.com/lkshrsch), and integrated into ROAST by [Andrew Birnbaum](https://github.com/birnybaum).
+These options require Python Enviornment that will be automatically installed.
 If an error occurs durring installation, usually due to incompatibilites in enviornment versions, making your own enviornment is relatively simple.

 ```
 Creating Multiaxial Enviornment